mario-i-caicedo-ai/Physics_is_Fun/README.md

 ## Description

 Driven by a lifelong fascination with physics that ignited at the tender age of seven through countless hours of watching science documentaries, I embarked on a journey to become a "Mad Scientist."
-This journey culminated in becoming a full professor of physics at Universidad Simón Bolívar in Caracas, Venezuela, in 2003.
+This journey culminated in becoming a full professor of physics at [Universidad Simón Bolívar](www.usb.ve) (USB) in Caracas, Venezuela, in 2003.

 To share this enduring passion and knowledge, I've created this repository.
 Its primary functions are twofold.
 First, I aim to foster physics education and outreach by curating and sharing diverse video resources, including YouTube segments of lectures, experiments, full-length documentaries, and animations.
 These resources will be complemented by book and lecture note references.
 Second, I provide tools and resources for algebra-based physics, designed to support high school students and independent learners.
 These tools include personal notes and Python notebooks for simulations, data analysis, and problem-solving.